rakib-siddiki/sync-multiple-backend-with-kafka/database-watcher/README.md

 1. **Run as a separate service**: Deploy alongside your main application
 2. **Use different database**: Point to the same MongoDB but different database
 3. **Filter collections**: Watch only specific collections that matter
-4. **Custom topics**: Use your existing Kafka topic naming convention
+4. **Single topic**: All database changes are sent to one topic for easy consumption

 ### Removing Schema-Specific Watchers